-No. (in no specific order) National Plan Priorities Application thereof at ZDM DM Level through appropriate Strategies 1 Create jobs Investigate the feasibility of Fresh Produce Markets and Abattoirs promote tourism in the District To improve the economy of the district, through the creation of job opportunities and additional economic activities 2 Expand infrastructure To progressively provide a cost effective, reliable water services at a good quality to all potential consumers in the district To viably operate & maintain a Regional Airport that contributes to the growth & development of the district To facilitate the provision of a well-developed district road network To facilitate the effective and efficient removal of solid waste To ensure that sufficient burial space is available within

-No. (in no specific order) National Plan Priorities Application thereof at ZDM DM Level through appropriate Strategies the district 3 Use resources properly To continuously promote integrated & co-ordinated planning and development within the District - with a focus on sustainability 4 Inclusive planning To continuously promote integrated & co-ordinated planning and development within the District through inclusive particip[ation 5 Quality education To support and promote investment in early childhood development 6 Quality healthcare To consistently provide municipal health services 7 Build a capable state To promote good governance, accountability & transparency 8 Fight corruption Implement Anti-Corruption Policy 9 Unite the nation To develop and empower Youth, Gender and people living with Disability - through sports and cultural events The social upliftment of the communities in ZDM
+No. (in no specific National Plan Priorities Application thereof at ZDM DM Level through appropriat order) Strategies 1 Create jobs Investigate the feasibility of Fresh Produce Markets and Abattoirs promote tourism in the District To improve the economy of the district, through the creation of job opportunities and additional economic activities 2 Expand infrastructure To progressively provide a cost effective, reliable water services at a good quality to all potential consumers in the district To viably operate & maintain a Regional Airport that contributes to the growth & development of the district To facilitate the provision of a well-developed district road network To facilitate the effective and efficient removal of solid waste To ensure that sufficient burial space is available within the district 3 Use resources properly To continuously promote integrated & co-ordinated planning and development within the District - with a focus on sustainability 4 Inclusive planning To continuously promote integrated & co-ordinated planning and development within the District through inclusive particip[ation 5 Quality education To support and promote investment in early childhood development 6 Quality healthcare To consistently provide municipal health services 7 Build a capable state To promote good governance, accountability & transparency 8 Fight corruption Implement Anti-Corruption Policy 9 Unite the nation To develop and empower Youth, Gender and people living with Disability - through sports and cultural events The social upliftment of the communities in ZDM

-3. 12 NATIONAL OUTCOMES
+3. 14 NATIONAL OUTCOMES

-The 12 National Outcomes that all provincial governments must align to are:
+The 14 National Outcomes that all provincial governments must align to are:

-No. National Outcome Application thereof at ZDM DM Level through appropriate Strategies 1 Quality basic education To support and promote investment in early childhood development 2 A long and healthy life for all South Africans Providing a consistent level of municipal health services to all communities 3 All people in South Africa are and feel safe Participating in and supporting stakeholder efforts towards improving community safety 4 Decent employment through inclusive economic growth Applying labour intensive methods in all project implementation Investigate the feasibility of Fresh Produce Markets and Abattoirs promote tourism in the District To improve the economy of the district, through the creation of job opportunities and additional economic activities

-No. National Outcome Application thereof at ZDM DM Level through appropriate Strategies 5 Skilled and capable workforce to support an inclusive growth path Implement Operation Sukuma Sakhe and embrace EPWP 6 An efficient, competitive and responsive infrastructure network To progressively provide a cost effective, reliable water services at a good quality to all potential consumers in the district To viably operate & maintain a Regional Airport that contributes to the growth & development of the district To facilitate the provision of a well-developed district road network 7 Vibrant, equitable, sustainable rural communities contributing towards food security for all To continuously promote integrated & co-ordinated planning and development within the District through inclusive participation The social upliftment of the communities in ZDM 8 Sustainable human settlements and improved quality of household life Applying projects to overturn the spatial structures of the past Prepare and implement District Housing Sector Plan 9 Responsive, accountable, effective and efficient local government system To promote good governance, accountability & transparency 10 Protect and enhance our environmental assets and natural resources To continuously promote integrated & co-ordinated planning and development within the District - with a focus on sustainability 11 Create a better South Africa, a better Africa, and a better world • All 12 An efficient, effective and development oriented public service and an empowered, fair and inclusive citizenship To promote good governance, accountability & transparency
+No. National Outcome Application thereof at ZDM DM Level through appropriate Strategies 1 Quality basic education To support and promote investment in early childhood development 2 A long and healthy life for all South Africans Providing a consistent level of municipal health services to all communities 3 All people in South Africa are and feel safe Participating in and supporting stakeholder efforts towards improving community safety 4 Decent employment through inclusive economic growth Applying labour intensive methods in all project implementation Investigate the feasibility of Fresh Produce Markets and Abattoirs promote tourism in the District To improve the economy of the district, through the creation of job opportunities and additional economic activities 5 Skilled and capable workforce to support an inclusive growth path Implement Operation Sukuma Sakhe and embrace EPWP 6 An efficient, competitive and responsive infrastructure network To progressively provide a cost effective, reliable water services at a good quality to all potential consumers in the district To viably operate & maintain a Regional Airport that contributes to the growth & development of the district To facilitate the provision of a well-developed district road network 7 Vibrant, equitable, sustainable rural communities contributing towards food security for all To continuously promote integrated & co-ordinated planning and development within the District through inclusive participation The social upliftment of the communities in ZDM 8 Sustainable human settlements and improved quality of household life Applying projects to overturn the spatial structures of the past Prepare and implement District Housing Sector Plan 9 Responsive, accountable, effective and efficient local government system To promote good governance, accountability & transparency 10 Protect and enhance our environmental assets and natural resources To continuously promote integrated & co-ordinated planning and development within the District - with a focus on sustainability 11 Create a better South Africa, a better Africa, and a better world National and Provincial Departments